Why choose the Masters in International Development Administration?

-Students at Western Michigan University planning to pursue careers in the public and nonprofit sectors in developing countries and in international development organizations can build a foundation of professional competence in the following classes offered by the Department of Political Science.
+Students in the MIDA program at Western Michigan University planning to pursue careers in the public and nonprofit sectors in developing countries and in international development organizations can build a foundation of professional competence in the following classes offered by the Department of Political Science.

 - Development theories such as those oriented to government strategies and administration, economic markets, political development, rural development and environmental sustainability.

 - History of the field, where most core classes use case studies so students gain a broad familiarity with practical issues specific to many professional areas and political environments.

 - Methods such as cost-benefit analysis, monitoring and evaluation, the logical framework, stakeholder analysis and methods of political and institutional analysis.